wfetut/wdqfefe/rfd/0038-teleport-terminal.md

 The first one will require creating a TCP connection on localhost with a random port.
 This will allow clients to establish connections using (https://127.0.0.1:XXX) addresses.
 These connections will not be accessible from local networks by default but it should be possible to white-list IP addresses to allow incoming connections.

-Unix Domain Sockets will use local files under current user account.
-File permissions will be use to restrict access.
-Domain Sockets will be a preferable way of creating connections for clients that support it (psql).

 In both cases the service will perform SNI/ALPN routing to Teleport resources.

 #### Client API